Jomme5/AddressToGPSII/README.md

 5. Like much other (free) software, you are fully responsible to use it AS IS.
 I don't take any responsibility concerning this app and its consequences using it.

+# Privacy:

+No personal user-data, usage-data or tracking-data is collected by the app itself.

 # Have fun